 #householdname Once Wes (Jeremy Pope), this bitchy fashionista from 2017, enters the room, all of the lights cut out and we abruptly transition to the burned out dilapidated shell of the former UpStairs Lounge.
 The staging of this number was my favorite in the entire show.
 As Wes ran around the room snorting blow and singing about his plans to tear the space down and turn it into this flagship clothing store, all of the ghosts of the past continued to dance around him; both time periods co-existing without being aware of each other.
 In the middle of this strange rock musical we were serving you a touch of Follies realness.

+Lost or Found?
 Buddy introduces Wes to the tight-knit community of regulars at the UpStairs—a construction worker/drag queen, a gloryhole troll, a queer priest, the bulldagger bartender, and a demented former ballet dancer.
 Eventually he finally introduces himself:

 Willie: But you’ve never told that to your wife.